swang2016/dune-lt/README.md

 Same as the DuckDB example, this will load the Dune queries specificed in the `.dlt/config.toml` file into Snowflake.

 ## Manually Defined Resources Example
-`manually_defined_resources_example.py` shows how the same queries defined in `.dlt/config.toml` can be manually defined as dlt resources instead of being dynamically generated.
+`manually_defined_resources_example.py` shows how the same queries defined in `.dlt/config.toml` can be manually defined instead of being dynamically generated.

 You can run the `manually_defined_resources_example.py` file to see the same queries loaded into DuckDB.